Twins vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has 49 hits with eight doubles, two triples, 10 home runs and 19 walks.
+- Ohtani has recorded 49 hits with eight doubles, two triples, 10 home runs and 20 walks.
 He has driven in 31 runs with six stolen bases.

 Ohtani Recent Games